 Self-esteem: Take steps to feel better about yourself

-Low self-esteem can negatively affect virtually every facet of your life, including your relationships, your job and your health.
-But you can take steps to boost your self-esteem by taking cues from types of mental health counseling.
+Low self-esteem can affect nearly every aspect of life.
+It can impact your relationships, job and health.
+But you can boost your self-esteem by taking cues from mental health counseling.

-Think about the conditions or situations that seem to deflate your self-esteem.
+Think about the situations that seem to deflate your self-esteem.
 Common triggers might include:

 - A work or school presentation

 - A challenge with a spouse, loved one, co-worker or other close contact

 - A change in roles or life events, such as a job loss or a child leaving home

 Once you've learned which situations affect your self-esteem, notice your thoughts about them.
 This includes what you tell yourself (self-talk) and how you view the situations.

 Your thoughts and beliefs might be positive, negative or neutral.
 They might be rational, based on reason or facts.
 Or they may be irrational, based on false ideas.